6. The Cerratos, Alabaster offering churches, and work crews

 - True, it is.
 But Italy's ecclesiastically institutionalized

-heritage seems powerless to combat a spreading atheistic materialism.
-Italy is today a country of
+heritage seems powerless to counter a spreading atheistic materialism.
+Today, Italy is a country of

 unrest, dissent, and discomfort.
-We maintain a focus therefore on Roman Catholic Italy, not
+We have planted churches in Roman Catholic Italy, not

 because it is Catholic, but because there are people there with definite spiritual needs.

-America is considered a Christian country too, but nearly 30 percent of every Nazarene World
+America is considered a Christian country too, but about 20 percent of every Nazarene World

 Evangelism Fund dollar goes to stateside ministries ... because there are people in the U.S. with